 Obedience training is essential due to their stubbornness and sensitive side, but with patience, perseverance, and devotion, a Tibetan Mastiff can bring a tremendous amount of security to your home, as well as loyalty and love.

-Featured Image Credit: Tatyana Kuznetsova, Shutterstock
+Featured Image Credit by: Tatyana Kuznetsova, Shutterstock